God Is Enough for Every Storm You Face

 It met us like the dawn of a very different kind of day upon a lake we thought we understood, a place we thought we knew inside and out.

-Sometimes there’s simply no way of preparing for the season that falls upon your lap.
+Sometimes, there’s simply no way of preparing for the season that falls upon your lap.
 The best you can do is take a deep breath and ask the Father to help you peel back another layer of understanding.

-He gave me hope.
+As we weathered our storm, God gave me hope.
 He lifted my head on the darkest days.

 If you are in need of hope today, here are some truths to hold onto.